benniehana111/Airfield-Analysis/README.md

 ![alt text](https://github.com/benniehana111/Airfield-Analysis/blob/main/Images/South_Pacific_region.png)

 Variable (4) may require some manual analysis to complete.
-Then I will use the Northern Pacific airfield dataset as training data for a neural network model that will machine-generate variable (5).
+Then I will use the Northern Pacific airfield dataset as training data for a supervised learning model that will machine-generate variable (5).

 ## Objectives